chanhbui297/DSEB65A_Gr1_anime_data_storytelling/README.md

 ### **C. Custom Transformers: Domain-specific handling**

 This project integrates several **custom-built sklearn-compatible** transformers, designed specifically for messy anime metadata.
-Each transformer is implemented using **`BaseEstimator`** and **`TransformerMixin`**, ensuring full compatibility with Pipeline and ColumnTransformer.
+Each transformer is then implemented using `BaseEstimator`** and `TransformerMixin`.
 ---

    **C.1.
 Class MultiListModeImputer**: